No Room at the InnbyTexRiffraff©

 (Author's notes: This is a work of fiction.
 In this fantasy, nobody is worried about STDs.
 In real life, all non-monogamous sex should be practiced using accepted safe-sex precautions.

 All persons involved in sexual activity are at least 18 years old.

 Very special thanks to LunaRosa for her perceptive editing.
 This is a better story because of her insight.

 This story is written in multiple first person -- all four characters narrate the story.
-It may be a bit more difficult to read, but we get to see things from multiple points of view, as they occur.
-To me as the writer, that benefit is worth the effort to keep up with who's talking.
-I hope you as the reader will agree.
+The benefit is getting to see things as they occur from multiple points of view.
+To me as the writer, that is worth the extra effort to keep up with who's talking.
+I hope you as the reader agree.

-The four friends waited patiently.
-Shannon was first, she didn't get the bad news.
-Holly was next in line, she did.
+My friends Shannon, Mark, Jason and I waited patiently.
+When we got to the front of the line, Shannon went first, she didn't get the bad news.
+I was next in line, I did.

 : : : : :